dottjt/plastic/other/unused/03-family-unused.md

 even find the sensitivity attractive, before propositioning to hold me and later provide me with a cheeky hand-job in the latter part of the carriage.
 And if only I weren't such a good liar.

 Hallowing

+Gangrenous teeth.

+Toothpick in hand.

+It was just another languid leathery detail to be proven instrumental in thy treasonous plot to usurp the state; detrimental in its use as a basic kindergarten fleshlight, guilty to the fraud of Capitalist greed.
+The resulting Communist uproar delegated a wave of anger as far as the eye coud, as spiteful crowds gathered to watch the fetus burn in all its entirety.